This post is also available in: Melayu (Malay) 简体中文 (Chinese (Simplified))

 • Right to appoint proxies

-• Right to request company in writing to provide information held by the company (with a right to appeal to the court if the company refuses)
+• Right to request the company in writing to provide information held by the company (with a right to appeal to the court if the company refuses)

 • Right to inspect statutory records [register of members, minutes book, register of directors, managers and secretary]

 The issued share capital must be paid up immediately upon incorporation.
-Therefore, 3E’s standard incorporation packages only support paid up capital from RM1 to RM1,000.
+Therefore, 3E’s standard incorporation packages only support paidup capital from RM1 to RM1,000.
 This is the maximum acceptable amount to be taken as paid up by shareholders, in cash, without them producing the proof of funds.

 There is no lockup period as such.
 You can immediately start using capital for your company needs.